-Table 5-9 identifies education and outreach programs and methods already in place that could be/or are used to implement mitigation activities and communicate hazard-related information.
-FILL OUT TABLE - MUCH WILL NOT APPLY TO YOU.
-FILL OUT WHAT DOES.
-TRY TO FILL OUT THE LAST COLUMN AS YOU ARE ABLE.
-MAKE SURE TO FILL OUT THE LAST CELL.
+Table 5-10 identifies education and outreach programs and methods already in place that could be/or are used to implement mitigation activities and communicate hazard-related information.

-Table 5-9 RD 349's Mitigation Education, Outreach, and Partnerships
+Table 5-10 RD 349's Mitigation Education, Outreach, and Partnerships

 Program/Organization Yes/No Describe program/organization and how relates to disaster resilience and mitigation.
 Could the program/organization help implement future mitigation activities?
-Local citizen groups or non-profit organizations focused on environmental protection, emergency preparedness, access and functional needs populations, etc. Ongoing public education or information program (e.g., responsible water use, fire safety, household preparedness, environmental education) Natural disaster or safety related school programs StormReady certification Firewise Communities certification Public-private partnership initiatives addressing disaster- related issues Other How can these capabilities be exp anded and improved to reduce risk?
-PROVIDE SPECIFIC DETAILS OF AREAS FOR IMPEAND HOW/WHY IT WILL HELP THE DISTRICT ROVEMEN IT OF THESE TYPES OF CAPABILITIES
+Local citizen groups or non-profit organizations focused on environmental protection, emergency preparedness, access and functional needs populations, etc. N No formal program currently exists within this jurisdiction Ongoing public education or information program (e.g., responsible water use, fire safety, household preparedness, environmental education) Y RD 349 maintains a web page with appropriate information to educate the public.
+With SWIF implementation, the District will perform outreach to landowners for education and assistance in addressing encroachment issues.
+Natural disaster or safety related school programs N No formal program currently exists within this jurisdiction StormReady certification Y The RD 349 manager, trustees, and District Engineer have been, or soon will be, trained in SEMS and NIMS Firewise Communities certification N No formal program currently exists within this jurisdiction Public-private partnership initiatives addressing disaster- related issues N No formal program currently exists within this jurisdiction Other How can these capabilities be expanded and improved to reduce risk?